logo

 Paralegal Certification in Vermont

-There are currently no requirements for Vermont paralegal certification.
-Paralegals may obtain training through a variety of avenues and are permitted to perform law-related tasks under the direct supervision of a qualified attorney.
 Vermont defines paralegals and legal assistants as paraprofessionals qualified by education, training, or work experience who must be supervised by an attorney or organization while performing substantive legal work.
-Many Vermont paralegals become members of the National Association of Legal Assistants (NALA); the National Federation of Paralegal Associations (NFPA); or the American Alliance of Paralegals (AAPI).
+Many Vermont paralegals join national organizations such as the National Association of Legal Assistants (NALA), the National Federation of Paralegal Associations (NFPA), or the American Alliance of Paralegals Inc. (AAPI).
 These associations offer paralegal certification programs widely accepted as the industry standard of professional excellence.
 You can read more about national paralegal certification through our guide Steps to Become a Paralegal

 Vermont Paralegal Career and Salary Outlook